Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 In Zion National Park, Utah, the image showcases the Deer Trap and Great White Throne mountains as viewed from Zion Canyon.
 The perspective is from a rock ledge positioned between the Lower and Middle Emerald Pools, offering a stunning vista of the rugged canyon landscape.
 The mountains stand majestic in the background, characterized by their towering heights and distinct geological formations.

-While I typcially advise people to avoid the desert Parks in the summer because of the heat, Zion is the one expection to that due to the parks incredible canyons.
-Hiking in the narrows, you can climb through miles of slot canyons and enjoy wading through cold water which feels amazing this time of year and is a fun respite from the sun.
+Hiking in the narrows, you can climb through miles of slot canyons and enjoy wading through cold water, which feels amazing this time of year and is a fun respite from the sun.
 It’s a bucket list item to explore this trail, and July is a great month to do so.
 Just be aware it is one of the most crowded times in the park!